 |Photo Credits: Flickr / Robyn Lee|

-Be careful when you sink your teeth into their bao — just like our xiao long bao, gravy might leak out of the shui jian bao.
-Aunt Lee Shuijian Bao comes in three flavours but do yourself a favour and do not attempt to finish all three at once or you'll leave the night market feeling like a bloated ball.
+Be careful when you sink your teeth into their bao — just like xiao long bao, gravy might leak out of the shui jian bao.
+Aunt Lee Shuijian Bao comes in three flavors but do yourself a favor and do not attempt to finish all three at once or you’ll leave the night market feeling like a bloated ball.

 |Photo credit: Flickr / Yusuke Kawasaki|